-From 1 October 2021, the Occupational Pension Schemes (Climate Change Governance and Reporting) Regulations 2021 ("the Climate Change Governance and Reporting Regulations") introduced new requirements for certain trustees relating to reporting in line with the TCFD recommendations.
-The Occupational Pension Schemes (Climate Change Governance and Reporting) (Miscellaneous Provisions and Amendments) Regulations 2021 amend the Occupational and Personal Pension Schemes (Disclosure of Information) Regulations 2013 to introduce disclosure requirements relating to the reports required by the Climate Change Governance and Reporting Regulations.
-Together, these regulations are intended to ensure there is effective governance with respect to climate change and there is appropriate disclosure regarding the identification, assessment and management of climate risk.
-The Government has also published statutory guidance to accompany the regulations, which sets out how the Trustee should meet the requirements and report in line with the TCFD recommendations.
+1 The Occupational Pension Schemes (Climate Change Governance and Reporting) Regulations 2021 ("the Climate Change Governance and Reporting Regulations") introduced new requirements for certain trustees relating to reporting in line with the TCFD recommendations.
+The Occupational Pension Schemes (Climate Change Governance and Reporting) (Miscellaneous Provisions and Amendments) Regulations 2021 amended the Occupational and Personal Pension Schemes (Disclosure of Information) Regulations 2013 to introduce disclosure requirements relating to the reports required by the Climate Change Governance and Reporting Regulations.